The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.

 A dog is known as a “man’s best friend” for a reason.

-They quickly become an integral part of any family that adopts them, as their unconditional love helps us through good times and bad.
+They quickly become integral parts of any adopting family, as their unconditional love helps us through good times and bad.

-Each person has different preferences for dog breeds, but some are better suited for this environment than others.
+Each person has a dog breed preference, but some are better suited for nursing homes than others.

-Here are a few dog breeds that we think are the best pets for nursing homes.
+Here are a few breeds we think are great for this setting.

 Pug